-> Model of "language identity markers" to detect and quantify common origin.

 In this blog, you can query comparisons between 286 languages.
 All calculations, representations and detail-sheets are generated interactively, directly from the row data.
 Processing the distance matrix is being done on a desktop application: The computer tries up the different analyses and takes over millions of comparison tasks within seconds, without mistake and without influence or lack of objectivity...
 Presently, the matrix is generated from 286 languages and represents values of 40,898 comparisons of pairs of languages.
 To do so, the system takes over approximately 5.4 million consonant comparisons.

 The sample detail page gives you a clear idea how the value for the genetic distance between two languages is being calculated.
-The sample page shows the details for the calculation of the genetic distance between German and English reflection their evolution.
+The sample page shows the details for the calculation of the genetic distance between German and English, reflecting their evolution.

 Here is the desktop application's interface screenshot: